 Melissa is a former Shepherd Center brain injury patient.
 She was in a serious head-on collision on her way to church.
 Read Melissa's amazing story in Shepherd's Spinal Column, Return to Practicing Dentistry (PDF), about her determination and hard work in rehabilitation which enabled her to return to her practice as a dentist.

-Bryan was in a serious car wreck when he was only 19 years old, and his whole world was turned upside-down.
-Years ago, brain injuries were not well understood or treated as aggressively as they are today.
-Bryan received basic therapy but very little help otherwise while recovering from his brain injury.
+Bryan was in a serious car wreck — a head-on collision with a drunk driver — in 1979 when he was only 19 years old, and his whole world was turned upside-down.
+He spent five weeks in a coma with a severe brain stem injury, and his left side was paralyzed.
+Years ago, brain injuries were not as well-understood or treated as aggressively as they are today.
+Bryan received basic physical and occupational therapy but very little help otherwise while recovering from his brain injury.
 Beating the odds, Bryan went on to get a Bachelor's degree in Computer Science and had a successful career in computer programming.
-He continues to work in various other capacities.
+He continues to work now in various other capacities.
 Bryan is also an avid volunteer as a Peer Visitor at Shepherd Center's Acquired Brain Injury Unit, Shepherd Center's Neurospecialty Unit, Shepherd Pathways, Northeast Georgia Medical Center Acute Inpatient, and Northeast Georgia Medical Center's Outpatient Regain program.
-He does a phenomenal job as the webmaster for the Brain Injury Peer Visitor Association®.
-Check out Bryan's personal Survivor Story, and read his mother's Caregiver Story.
+He does a phenomenal job as the webmaster for the Brain Injury Peer Visitor Association.

 DuWayne, a mental health worker in a hospital Psych ward, was an avid motorcycle rider who one day had to lay down his bike to avoid a car that pulled out in front of him.
 He incurred massive injuries, both external and internal, and required years of therapy.
 Having to relearn how to perform everyday tasks and basically how to live again, ten years later he slipped and broke his neck.
 Eighteen years into his disability, he was hit by a truck when walking across a street.
 Read DuWayne's personal account of how his life has completely changed and how every day is a challenge for him as a TBI survivor.